chaidhat/compiler/README.md

 # Minimal-C Compiler & Programming Language
 ### Made by Chaidhat Chaimongkol on 27 August 2019
-### My take on a very simplified C language and writing a compiler from it to x86_64 .o file
+### Compiler from Minimal-C to x86_64 assembly.
+My Take on a C-like programming language.